-Provide parents with multiple opportunities during each school year to participate in their child's academic and career planning (ACP).
+2. Provide parents with multiple opportunities during each school year to participate in their child's academic and career planning (ACP).

-At the elementary level, parents will be provided opportunities to engage with the ACP process through attendance of Lincoln's 'Lion Eyes' and Rossman's 'Rendezvous.'
+At an elementary level, parents will be provided ACP opportunities through attendance of Lincoln's 'Lion Eyes' and Rossman's 'Rendezvous.'
 Parents will also be offered the ability to participate in each school's respective 'Biz Town' program.

-At Central Middle School, parents will be able to review their child's Individualized Learning Plan (ILP) and view career exploration completed throughout the year within Xello.
+At Central Middle School, parents will be able to review their child's ACP and Individualized Learning Plan (ILP) Xello and the school's career exploration program.
 Parents will also be notified of public career exploration opportunities at the Hartford Union High School (i.e. Showcase Night).

-Update parents throughout the school year on the progress of their child's academic and career planning.
+3. Update parents throughout the school year on the progress of their child's academic and career planning.